-A TAC for the 2022/2023 fishing season has been calculated in the main report using the ICES Category 3 data limited approach (based on post-recruit index only).
+A TAC for the 2023/2024 fishing season has been calculated in the main report using the ICES Category 3 data limited approach (based on the abundance index for all sizes of scallops).

-It is recommended that the management approach for 2022/2023 king scallop fishery continues to be precautionary and that it should incorporate all of the following three elements:
+It is recommended that the management approach for 2023/2024 king scallop fishery continues to be precautionary and that it should incorporate all of the following three elements:

-- In-season reviews: Monthly reviews of the fishery by the SMB or a subgroup for the entire TS fishery should be scheduled as standard. - Spatial monitoring and management: Spatial monitoring for each individual ground should be undertaken as part of the in-season review to allow flexible spatial management (i.e.
+- In-season reviews: Monthly reviews of the fishery by the SMB or a subgroup for the entire TS fishery should be scheduled as standard. - Spatial monitoring and management: Spatial monitoring for each individual ground should be undertaken as part of the in-season review to allow flexible spatial management (i.e. individual grounds to be opened or closed) based on the real-time data collected by the fishery.
+High-density areas within a ground (i.e. Bradda, Targets and East of Douglas) may require additional fine scale management to avoid high fishing intensities leading to excessive fishing mortality and habitat damage. - Closed area management: The continued management of restricted areas and current/new closed areas is required to protect high density areas of post-recruits and recruits (king and queen scallops).